 - Wi-Fi for daily, weekly, or monthly fees

-- Number 3, located at the golf clubhouse, has short hours for lunch service (11 a.m. to 2 p.m.), and features a diverse menu of salads and light dishes.
-Beverage service is available from 11:00 a.m. to 4:00 p.m.
+- Number 3, located at the golf clubhouse, has short hours for lunch service, and features a diverse menu of salads and light dishes.

-- Hau Tree, Beachside at Kauna‘oa serves lunch, dinner, snacks; fare includes salads, sandwiches and kid-friendly food.
+- Hau Tree is a beachside spot serving lunch, dinner, snacks; fare includes salads, sandwiches and kid-friendly food.
 The clambake takes place here on Saturdays.

 Balcony / Terrace / Patio

 Gameroom / Arcade

 Separate Bedroom / Living Room Space